 This is less and less of a problem as online banking goes mobile.
 But just like banking on public Wi-Fi, using a shared computer (like at a public library or university lab) can also be riddled with vulnerabilities and malware.
 Again, don’t take chances with your personal information.
 It doesn't matter if you're in incognito mode, or you tick the box that doesn't save your login information.
 Avoid making any purchases, logging on into any accounts, or communicating your personal information on any public devices.

 How to Keep your Bank Account Information Safe and Secure

 Online fraud and identity theft are becoming commonplace.
 But you can protect your family's valuable personal and financial information with a little extra effort, a few tools, and some common best practices to keep your bank account information safe.

 And if you’ve got personal bank information that you need to organize and share, either for yourself or a loved one, then consider using an app like Pillar as a safe alternative to emails and texts.
-Using multiple layers of industry-leading protection, no one will have access to this information except you – just the way it should be.
+With Pillar, you can organize your financial records all in one place using multiple layers of industry-leading protection, so no one will have access to this information except you – just the way it should be.